krishaamer/green-filter-research/research/literature/fintech.md

 -   Koreans investing in influencers?

-Several banks have started offering a service to automatically save and invest tiny amounts of money collected from shopping expenses.
+Banks have started offering a service to automatically save and invest tiny amounts of money collected from shopping expenses.
 Every purchase one makes contributes a small percentage - usually rounded up to the nearest whole number - to one’s investment accounts.
 For example,
 @swedbankEasySaver2022, the leading bank in the Estonian market, offers a savings service where everyday payments made with one’s debit card are rounded up to the next Euro, and this amount is transferred to a